-Environmental Justice terms in other planning and community contexts
+Environmental justice terms in other planning and community contexts

-Black and American Indian communities organized the Environmental Justice (EJ) movement to address environmental racism from both government action and neglect starting in the 1960s.
-The 17 principles of Environmental Justice 157 adopted at the 1991 People of Color Environmental Leadership Summit in Washington, D.C., guide the holistic EJ movement, including the movement's leaders, languages, philosophies, actions, and solutions.
-The Environmental Justice Framework is rooted in the guiding values of this grassroots movement.
+Black and American Indian communities organized the environmental justice movement to address environmental racism from both government action and neglect starting in the 1960s.
+The 17 principles of environmental justice adopted at the 1991 People of Color Environmental Leadership Summit in Washington, D.C., guide the holistic environmental justice movement, including the movement's leaders, languages, philosophies, actions, and solutions.
+The environmental justice framework is rooted in the guiding values of this grassroots movement.

-There are many terms for communities centered in Environmental Justice (EJ), ranging from "EJ communities" used in grassroots spaces, "EJ areas" 158 used by the Minnesota Pollution Control Agency (MPCA), to "Low-Income Disadvantaged Communities" (LIDAC) 159, used by the Environmental Protection Agency's (EPA's) Climate Pollution Reduction Grants Program.
-State legislation currently defines "Environmental Justice areas" as areas with the following census tract conditions:
+There are many terms for communities centered in environmental justice, ranging from "environmental justice communities" used in grassroots spaces, "environmental justice areas." used by the Minnesota Pollution Control Agency (MPCA), to "Low-Income Disadvantaged Communities" (LIDAC), used by the Environmental Protection Agency's (EPA's) Climate Pollution Reduction Grants Program.
+State legislation currently defines "environmental justice areas" as areas with the following census tract conditions: